 Hljodaklettar ("Sound Rocks") are basalt columns of every shape and size, twisting and turning in every conceivable direction.
 Raudholar ("Red Hills") are colorful hills of black and yellow but mainly fiery red.
 There are few places in Iceland where you'll find colors as vivid as the landscape here.

-A tour from Akureyri or a tour of Myvatn can also take you close to Hljodaklettar.
-However, the best way to see Vesturdalur valley is by getting off the beaten track and driving yourself with a rental car.
-For convenience, you can even pick up a rental car in Akureyri!
+A tour from Akureyri can also take you close to Hljodaklettar.
+However, the best way to see Vesturdalur valley is by getting off the beaten track and driving yourself in a rental car.

-Thorsardalur valley is full of gorgeous waterfalls often missed by tourists.
-The waterfall inside Gjain canyon is one of them, although the canyon itself is pretty spectacular, too.
-Haifoss waterfall is Iceland's third-highest one at 400 feet (122 meters) tall, and the smaller Granni waterfall is just a stone's throw away.
+Haifoss Waterfall is Iceland's third-highest waterfall at 400 feet (122 meters) tall, and the smaller Granni Waterfall is just a stone's throw away.
 Both are beautiful hidden gems in South Iceland.

-Then there's Hjalparfoss waterfall (its name translates to "Help's Falls") that's a little further down the valley.
-Lastly, there's Thjofafoss, which translates to "Thief Waterfall."
-It's on the other side of the mountain Burfell and well worth a visit.
+We also recommend checking out Hjalparfoss Waterfall (its name translates to "Help's Falls"), which is located a little further down the valley.
+Lastly, don't miss out on Thjofafoss Waterfall, which translates to "Thief Waterfall."
+It's on the other side of Burfell Mountain and is well worth a visit.

-All of these waterfalls are in the same area and can easily be reached on Routes 32 and 26.
+These waterfalls are all in the same area and can easily be reached on Routes 32 and 26.
 They're all about a 74-mile (119-kilometer) drive from Reykjavik.
-You'll need to rent a 4x4 Jeep to access Thorsmork, but be aware that you must cross the dangerous Krossa river, which should not be attempted by those not used to such a driving challenge.

 11. Glymur Waterfall